-$$p{st} = -abs \left( d{st} - 0.5 \right) .$$
+$$\kappa{st} = abs \left( d{st} - 0.5 \right) . \tag{16}$$

-A value of $p{st}$ close to zero means a high level of political competition (corresponding to a low value of $\kappa$ ).
-This variable has a distribution skewed to the left: its mean and standard deviation are both -0.084.
-The maximum value in the sample is -0.000 (Illinois in 1998), while the minimum is -0.447 (Texas in 1940).
-We also use a more conventional measure of political competition, namely the combined seat advantage of the stronger party in the state senate and house combined, as compiled by Besley and Case (2003) based on the reports in the Book of the States.
+This variable has a distribution skewed to the left: its mean and standard deviation are 0.081 and 0.082 respectively.
+The maximum value in the sample is 0.000 (Illinois in 1998), while the minimum is 0.447 (Texas in 1940).
+This is the measure of political competition used in constructing Figure 1.
+It is remarkable, comparing Figures 1 and 4, how well the measure based on the NES mirrors that from (16).

 To confront the predictions with data, we also need measures of the main outcome variables.
 State economic performance - the counterpart of $y_2$ and g in the model - is measured by per-capita state personal income and its growth rate.
-Data is provided by the Bureau of Census in electronic form, available from 1929 onwards.
+Data is provided by the Bureau of Economic Analysis in electronic form, available from 1929 onwards.
 The structure of production is measured by data from the same source; we mainly identify the share of the modern sector, $s^N$ in the model, with the share of non-farm income in total personal income.
 All nominal variables are deflated with the CPI for all urban consumers with the base year 1982-1984 provided by the Bureau of Labour Statistics.

-To capture aspects of economic policy, $\tau$ in our model, we follow the historical discussion and consider total taxes and corporate income taxes.
-Data on these (originally appearing in the State Government Finances series) was electronically provided by the Bureau of the Census for each year from 1950 and selected years between 1942 and 1950.
-Following our discussion in the previous section, we consider business-friendly labor regulations.
+To capture aspects of state economic policy, $\tau$ in our model, we follow the historical discussion about growth-promoting policy and consider total taxes as a share of total state income.
+Following the historical discussion about the importance of infrastructure investment, we use the ratio of capital expenditures in total expenditures as a proxy for the growth orientation of state spending.
+Data on these budget items (originally appearing in the State Government Finances series) was electronically provided by the Bureau of the Census for each year from 1950 and selected years between 1942 and 1950.
+Also following our historical discussion, we consider business-friendly labor regulations.
 Specifically, we create a binary indicator whether the state has passed a so-called Right to Work law.
 Such laws make it illegal to demand that employees join a union, to deduct union fees automatically from wages, etc. The first such laws were enacted in nine states in 1947.
-By 2001, 75% of southern states had such laws compared to only 44% of states in the whole sample.
+By 2001, 75% of Southern states had such laws compared to only 44% of states in the whole sample.